top of page

 The green principle

-We can now see, that the core principle is clear: minimise waste right at its source, whether it's at home, in business, or within institutions.
-To reduce and reusewaste materials is our most potent tool in employing waste management techniques.
+The core principle is clear: minimize waste right at its source, whether it's at home, in business, or within institutions.
+Reducing and reusing waste materials is our most potent tool in employing waste management techniques.

 Rewards of waste management: